Coffee-Mate: Ingredients

 Coffee-mate Original is mostly made up of three ingredients: corn syrup solids, hydrogenated vegetable oil, and sodium caseinate.
 Coffee-mate Original also contains small amounts of dipotassium phosphate, to prevent coagulation; mono- and diglycerides, used as an emulsifier; sodium aluminosilicate, an anticaking agent; artificial flavor; and annatto color.

 Varieties

-The original product was introduced in February 1961, followed by Coffee-mate Lite and Coffee-mate Liquid in 1989.
+The original product was introduced in February 1961, followed by Coffee-Mate Lite and Coffee-Mate Liquid in 1989.

-In the United States of America, where the product is manufactured by Nestlé in Glendale, California, the product is available in liquid, liquid concentrate and powdered forms.
+In the United States of America, where the product is manufactured by Nestlé in Glendale, Arizona, the product is available in liquid, liquid concentrate and powdered forms.
 American Coffee-mate comes in over 25 different flavors, including gingerbread, Parisian almond creme as well as peppermint mocha.
 Discontinued varieties include Coffee-mate Soy and Coffee-mate Half & Half.

 In Europe, it is only available in powder form as a coffee creamer in one or two varieties depending on the country with no added flavors.
 The European version of Coffee-mate is manufactured without the use of hydrogenated fat, which is linked to heart disease.